Year 6

 We are hoping you have all had a lovely break after what was a busy but fun-filled half term.
 We are equally excited about this coming half term where we will have lots more to learn and many exciting opportunities to look forward to.

-Mrs Flint will continue to teach Year 6 on Mondays, Tuesdays and Wednesday afternoons and Miss Jarman will teach on Wednesday mornings, Thursdays and Fridays.
+Miss Halton will continue to teach Year 6 on Mondays, Tuesdays and Wednesday afternoons and Miss Jarman will teach on Wednesday mornings, Thursdays and Fridays.
 Mrs Radley will be supporting the learning in Year 6 throughout the week.

 We are starting this term with a history unit of work that is sure to captivate and engage Year 6!
 The unit centres on ‘Crime and Punishment’ and how it has changed over a period of 1000 years.
 During this unit, we will learn about how criminals were punished 800 years ago.
 We’ll delve into the legend of Robin Hood and the evolution of punishments in the years since.